scholarslab/scholarslab.github.io/collections/_posts/2016-12-13-the-state-of-dh-in-slavic-studies-by-kathleen-thompson.md

 date: 2016-12-13 10:42:33+00:00
 layout: post
 slug: the-state-of-dh-in-slavic-studies-by-kathleen-thompson
-title: The state of DH in Slavic Studies, by Kathleen Thompson
+title: "The state of DH in Slavic Studies, by Kathleen Thompson"
 categories:
-- Digital Humanities
 - Makerspace
 ---